usesc/cube-opengl/README.md

 # cube-opengl v2
 Cube in Modern OpenGL - Wireframe (because wireframe is cool) Whats even cooler is that its in C

-I haven't deliberated over the code that much, meaning im not sure if it leaks memory, if I had to guess i'd say it probably doesnt.

-Also, i'm probably working on this code as we speak, so expect changes.

-Also, why is it so hard to find OpenGL projects in C?
-It's genuinely disheartening.

 ![](https://github.com/usesc/cube-opengl/blob/main/res/demo3.gif)